75+ Animals in Chinese and Their Cultural Significance (Audio Included)

 Ever wonder why some elderly Chinese men and women keep cicadas as pets, or why Chinese aunties hang paintings of goldfish in their living rooms?

 The symbolism behind these animals plays a huge role in many Chinese people’s daily lives.
-Getting the right pet, as well as decorating one’s home and office with a certain animal motif is believed to help achieve what one desires in life, such as love, success and longevity.
+This includes anything from getting the right pet to decorating one’s home and office.

-Your animals in Chinese vocabulary has just increased 60-fold and your understanding of Chinese Culture has now grown too!
+Your animals in Chinese vocabulary has just increased 70-fold and your understanding of Chinese Culture has now grown too!